microsoft/AcademicContent/Workshop/AI and Machine Learning/Video Indexer/Video Indexer.md

 <a name="HOLTitle"></a>
 # Video Indexer #

 [Microsoft Cognitive Services](https://azure.microsoft.com/services/cognitive-services/) is a suite of services and APIs backed by machine learning that enables developers to incorporate intelligent features such as facial recognition in photos and videos, sentiment analysis in text, and language understanding into their applications.
 [Video Indexer](https://azure.microsoft.com/services/cognitive-services/video-indexer/) is one of the newest members of the Cognitive Services family.
-Its purpose is to transform raw video content into content that is searchable, discoverable, and engaging to the user.
+Its purpose is to transform raw video content into content that is searchable, discoverable, and more engaging to the user.
 Want to generate a video transcript, index words spoken in the video or written on a whiteboard, or create a list of keywords from topics discussed in the video?
 Video Indexer can do all this and more.
-It can even find individuals in the video, and sometimes tell you who they are.
+It can even find individuals in the video, and sometimes tell who they are.

 ![Microsoft Video Indexer](Images/video-indexer.jpg)

 Video Indexer is both a service and an API.
 The service is accessed through a Web portal.
 It allows you to upload videos and examine the information generated from them.
 The [Video Indexer API](https://videobreakdown.portal.azure-api.net/docs/services/582074fb0dc56116504aed75/operations/5a37a5a80dc5610d2cc48221) is a REST API that does everything the portal does, and also allows you to access the information that is generated when videos are indexed.

 In this lab, you will learn how to use Video Indexer to analyze videos and extract actionable information and insights.
-Then you will write an app that uses the Video Indexer API to make content in the videos that you indexed searchable.
+Then you will build an app named Video Explorer that uses the Video Indexer API to make content in the videos that you indexed searchable.

 <a name="Objectives"></a>
 ### Objectives ###